cloud8421/today/README.md

 6. Run `t today` for a today message you can paste wherever you like (references are already expanded).
 7. Start a task: `t start 2`
 8. Finish a task: `t check 2`
+9. Rinse and repeat.
+At the end of the day, run `t out-for-today` for a end of the day message you can paste again wherever you like.
+10. Run `t clear` to remove all done and cancelled tasks.

 ## Command reference